 To be eligible to apply to the Law, Societies, and Justice major (LSJ), students have to meet the following prerequisite criteria: the minimum grades and the successful completion of prerequisite coursework.

-A student needs to have at least a 2.0 cumulative UW grade point average to apply.
-Since this is a competitive admission major, most successful applicants have a much higher gpa than 2.0.
+Beginning Winter quarter 2015, a student needs to have at least a 2.5 cumulative UW grade point average to apply (raised from the prior minimum of 2.0).
+Since this is a competitive admission major, most successful applicants have a higher gpa than 2.5.
 Since grades are not the only criteria being considered, every student who meets at least the minimum criteria is encouraged to apply.

 Two prerequisite courses also need to be completed and graded before a student’s application can be considered for this major: one class from the University of Washington’s English Composition list and one from the list of LSJ Core Courses (see specifics below).
 Many of these prerequisite courses fill quickly and are very popular, so plan ahead.
 We make every effort to offer each prerequisite course as often as possible.
 If you have questions about prerequisites or difficulty registering, email or visit the Law, Societies, and Justice adviser to discuss options: email@example.com.